 NOTE: Anthropology H195A and H195B are independent study courses; there is no instruction or class time involved.
 All the work for the thesis and these 2 courses is done independently.

 • Best timing is February of Junior Year (Fall/Spring thesis); September of Junior/Senior Year (Spring/Fall thesis): Prepare brief thesis proposal and meet with the prospective thesis advisor(s).
 Get the consent of a faculty member of the Anthropology Department to serve as your sponsor.
 Discuss the project, appropriate methodology and research methods, and preparation of sample bibliography with the faculty sponsor.

 • The thesis application form, signed by both the faculty advisor and second reader, due to the Undergraduate Advising Office.

 Level of Honors

 Only work of high caliber will qualify for graduation with Honors on the diploma.
-The criteria for determination of the level of Honors are the quality and originality of the thesis, as well as the student's performance in coursework.
-The Honors categories are: Honors, High Honors, or Highest Honors.
+The criteria for the determination of the level of Honors are the quality and originality of the thesis, as well as the student's performance in coursework.
+The Honors categories are Honors, High Honors, or Highest Honors.
 If the thesis is not of the quality expected a student may receive course credit only.